-Spanish Landing, located directly across the street from the San Diego Airport, is a narrow park which offers a bike path which runs adjacent to the bay and connects you to Embarcadero and Downtown San Diego.
+Spanish Landing, located directly across the street from the San Diego Airport, is a linear park which offers a bike path which runs adjacent to the bay and connects you to Embarcadero and Downtown San Diego.

 The park was named to commemorate the anchoring here of the two Spanish ships, the San Antonio and the San Carlos on May 4-5 in 1769.

 To summarize quickly, there was a land expedition in Baja California that the ships were to meet here.
 Because so many on board of these ships had scurvy, it was decided to make camp and to wait out the land explorers.
 Once the two parties met on May 14 and then again on July 1st, they joined forces and began the occupation of what was to be called “Alta California.”

 Fun Fact-The Alta California territory in 1769 also included the land of Arizona, Nevada, Utah, Colorado, and Wyoming.